alisanaeikia/alisanaeikia.github.io/projects.md

 Writing Sample, finished in December 2019:

-In this paper, I examine deRosset's account of collapse problem, which he states in "Grounding Explanations". (please contact me via e-mail to send  the editted version to you)
+In this paper, I examine deRosset's account of collapse problem, which he states in "Grounding Explanations".
+You can find this paper [in here](../../assets/projects/On deRosset’s Collapse Problem - Ali Sanaeikia.pdf)